Welcome to Financial Aid

 To be considered for financial aid, applicants must:

-- Submit the Free Application for Federal Student Aid (FAFSA),
+- Submit the Free Application for Federal Student Aid (FAFSA) - Newman's FAFSA code: 001939.

 Student aid funds are made available only for purposes directly related to obtaining an education at Newman University, including tuition and fees, books and supplies, room and board, transportation, and modest personal expenses.
 Classes being taken must be going toward an eligible academic program.